This Vegan Gazpacho is made with tomatoes, cucumber, garlic, onion, bell pepper, olive oil and salt.

 Instructions

-- Taste and add salt and desired.
-(If the texture is too thick, see note below.)
+- Season and adjust: Taste and add salt as needed.
+If the texture is too thick, adjust with cold water or extra olive oil.

 Notes